suekou/mcp-notion-server/README.md

       - `description` (array): New description for the database.
       - `properties` (object): Updated property schema.
     - Returns: Information about the updated database.

+11. `notion_create_database_item`

+    - Create a new item in a Notion database.
+    - Required inputs:
+      - `database_id` (string): The ID of the database to add the item to.
+      - `properties` (object): The properties of the new item.
+These should match the database schema.
+    - Returns: Information about the newly created item.

 ## Setup